tatwan/ADHDNotes/README.md

 When you navigate to a new day, if there are incomplete tasks from the previous day, you'll see a modal that blocks the app until you process each task.
 This is **intentional friction** designed to help ADHD users:

-- **No "skip" button** - You must review every task
+- **No "skip" button** - You must review your tasks
-- **No "move all" button** - Each decision is manual
-- **Two choices per task**:
+- **Flexible processing** - Review tasks individually or use bulk actions
+- **Per-task choices**:
   - **Move to Today** - Copy task to today's note
   - **Not Important** - Dismiss the task

-This forces reflection and prioritization, preventing endless task accumulation.
+- **Bulk actions available**:
+  - **Move All** - Move all remaining tasks to today at once
+  - **Ignore All** - Dismiss all remaining tasks at once

+You can choose to review each task individually (allowing you to move some and ignore others), or use the bulk actions to quickly process all remaining tasks.
+This provides flexibility while still requiring conscious engagement with your task backlog.

 ## Settings